jkeohan/gamovies/README.md

 # MOVIE SEARCH

+Although this project did not incorpate the node\expess backend inital template provided I did manage to resolve the errors within the server.js.

 #### This project was developed using the following libraries:
 * Angular 1.0
 * Firebase
 * jQuery
 * Bootstrap
+* Surge.sh (used to deploy application)

 #### More About These Technologies